toddfoster/sharedprayers/content/holidays/pentecost2020.md

 **People:**
 > **Glory and praise to you, O living God.**

+Officiant:
-Presider: Blessed are you, O Lord our God, who pours out your Spirit on all flesh.
+> Blessed are you, O Lord our God, who pours out your Spirit on all flesh.
 Hear our prayers which we offer in confidence and breathe upon us with your Holy Spirit; through Jesus Christ our Lord.
 **All:**
 > **Amen**